 8) A group of pugs is called a grumble.

 This is apparently due to the loud breathing, farting, and snorting that pugs make.
 However, the dutch word for Pug "Mopshund" loosely translates to grumble.
 Mopperen means to grumble.

 Pugs are a brachycephalic breed.
-This is defined as a dog with a short muzzle, and a flattened face.
+This is defined as a dog with a shortmuzzle, and a flattened face.
 Brachycephalic breeds do not make the greatest swimmers.
 Pugs can swim but you should only let them swim under direct supervision.
 This is due to their short snout making breathing while swimming more difficult.
-Due to them having to hold their head up at an angle it puts them at a less optimum position to paddle in.
+This is due to them having to hold their head up at an angle to keep their nose out of the water.
+This puts them at a sub optimal position to paddle in.